Israeli Salad with Feta

 This post may contain affiliate links.
 Read my full disclosure policy.

-While commonly known as “Israeli salad” in the West, particularly within American Jewish communities, this tomato and cucumber salad is known by different names in various regions.
-In Arab countries, it’s referred to as Arab salad.
-In Iran, a similar dish is called Salad Shirazi, and in Turkey and parts of the Eastern Mediterranean, it’s known as Shepherd’s salad or Çoban Salatası.
+While it’s widely known as “Israeli salad” in the West, especially in American Jewish communities, variations of this tomato-cucumber salad exist throughout the region under different names.
+In Arab countries, it’s called Arab salad.
+In Iran, a similar dish is known as Salad Shirazi, and in Turkey and parts of the Eastern Mediterranean, it’s called Shepherd’s salad, or Çoban Salatası.

 “Oh my goodness—so good—and it sings of summer!
 Another winner…I could eat this for lunch and dinner!”